Sustainability on Semester at Sea

 No more individual yogurts are served at the buffet.
 Purchasing of bulk yogurt and served in china/ceramic bowls on the buffet has been implemented.
 There are no more individual single serve mayonnaise, ketchup, or mustard packets used at the Pool Grill.
 They have been replaced with squeeze bottles.

-During the next dry-dock of the MV World Odyssey, a plastic shredder and glass compactor will be installed on the ship so that waste can be carried to ports that recycle, instead of offloading waste in every port.
-The ship will also be getting a makeover with a silicone paint that prevents the buildup of barnacles, reduces drag, and saves fuel.
+During a recent dry-dock of the MV World Odyssey, a plastic shredder and glass compactor was installed on the ship so that waste can be carried to ports that recycle, instead of offloading waste in every port.
+The ship also received a makeover with a silicone paint that prevents the buildup of barnacles, reduces drag, and saves fuel.

 Semester at Sea’s renewed emphasis on sustainability doesn’t stop when students step off the ship.
 The new Braun/Glazer Ocean Conservation Initiative, made possible by the generous support of Drs.
 Lisa Braun Glazer and Jeffrey Glazer, established a series of in-country field programs that allowed voyagers to get hands-on experience about how conservation is being practiced by other cultures.